 Profiles in the NYSP

 In March of 1986, I joined the ranks of the New York State Police and 28 years later I am still living the dream.
 I attended SUNY Buffalo State, graduating with a degree in Business and Distributive Education.
 Realizing I didn't want to spend a career in a classroom, I decided to become a New York State Trooper and give back to my community.
-I currently possess the rank of Captain assigned as a Zone Commander to Troop D, Zone 1, SP Marcy.
+I currently possess the rank of Major assigned as the Detail Commander in charge of the Community Narcotics Enforcement Team.
 During the past 28 years I have served in many different roles within the organization including both the uniform force and the Bureau of Criminal Investigations.

 The New York State Police is an excellent career choice, affording many different opportunities for advancement and job fulfillment.
 I am currently obtaining my Master's degree through a program offered by the New York State Police through SUNY Albany School of Criminal Justice.
 The most rewarding part of the job for me is my service to the community and also my extended family of brothers and sisters that I have accumulated throughout my tenure with this organization.
 The New York State Police has been a gratifying career offering many diverse opportunities and I am confident a rewarding career for many years to come.